nadoo/glider/README.md

 # glider
-glider is a forward proxy with several protocols support.
+glider is a forward proxy with multiple protocols support.

-We can set up local listeners as proxy, and forward requests to internet via forwarders.
+we can set up local listeners as proxy, and forward requests to internet via forwarders.
 ```
                 |Forwarder ----------------->|
    Listener --> |                            | Internet